Take deferiprone three times every day - take the first dose in the morning, the second at lunchtime and the third in the evening.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Ferriprox® 500 mg film-coated tablets; Swedish Orphan Biovitrum Ltd, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer's PIL, Ferriprox® 500 mg film-coated tablets; Chiesi Ltd, The electronic Medicines Compendium.
+Dated May 2020.